kotcrab/ghidra-allegrex/README.md

 ### Usage

-Drag decrypted EBOOT into Ghidra.
-It should get automatically detected as PSP / Allegrex.
+Drag decrypted EBOOT in ELF format into Ghidra.
+It should get automatically detected as `PSP Executable (ELF)` / `Allegrex`.
 Now is your chance to set initial base address by clicking `Options...` and changing `Image Base`.
 I highly recommend you set it to `08804000`.
-It you leave it at `0` Ghidra may create many useless labels and references it confuses as memory access.
+If you leave it at `0` Ghidra may create many useless labels and references it confuses as memory access.
 Rebasing the image later is possible but will not remove those labels.

 After importing and opening the file you should do the auto analysis.
 Default options are fine.